rodrigodzf/jaxdiffmodal/README.md

 uv sync --all-extras
 ```

-otherwise you can create a virtual environment and install the dependencies manually:
+Otherwise you can create a virtual environment and install the dependencies manually:

 ```bash
 python3 -m venv .venv